Primož Roglič: 2017 - first Tour de France stage win

-2018
+2018 - stage race success

 The 2018 season showed Roglič's potential in stage races and grand tours.
 He managed to win the general classification in the Tour of the Basque Country, the Tour de Romandie and the Tour of Slovenia.
 During the early stages of the Tour de France, Roglič managed to avoid the crashes and mechanical issues that many other general classification riders fell victim to putting him in position to compete with the elite riders including Geraint Thomas, Tom Dumoulin, Chris Froome, Nairo Quintana, Romain Bardet and Mikel Landa among others.
 Roglič was able to stay with the elite riders through the high mountains answering nearly every attack to the point that, after he attacked on the descent and won stage 19 of the race, he was in a podium position in third place overall, behind only Thomas and Dumoulin.
 Roglič finished the 2018 Tour in fourth overall, after Froome was able to regain the final podium position in the final time trial.

-2019
+2019 - first Vuelta win

 Roglič won the 2019 edition of Tirreno–Adriatico as well as the Tour de Romandie and was one of the pre-race favourites going into the Giro d'Italia.
 He finished on the podium in 3rd place, wore the race leader's pink jersey for six stages and also won two stages, both individual time trials.
 In August 2019, Roglič was named in the startlist for the Vuelta a España.
 Going into the stage ten individual time trial, Roglič trailed the race leader Nairo Quintana by six seconds; Roglič recorded the fastest time over the 36.2 km stage by twenty-five seconds over the next closest competitor, and at least one-and-a-half minutes into all of his rivals for the general classification.
 He became the 98th rider to win stages at each of the three Grand Tours as a result of the victory.
 He held the red and green jerseys – as the leader of both the general and points classifications – for the remainder of the race, as he became the first Slovenian rider to win a Grand Tour.
 A successful 2019 season was crowned with wins in two Italian races in October: the Giro dell'Emilia, and Tre Valli Varesine.